Vietnam.vn - Nền tảng quảng bá Việt Nam

 Chinese President Xi Jinping.
 Photo: NBC

-Previously, scientists and technology leaders in the US, including senior executives at Microsoft and Google, have also issued warnings about the risks that artificial intelligence poses to humanity.
+Previously, scientists and technology leaders in the US, including senior executives at Microsoft and Google, also issued warnings about the risks that artificial intelligence poses to humanity.

 More than 1,000 researchers and scientists, including Elon Musk, signed a letter earlier this year calling for a six-month pause in AI development.